 Need help getting your plans together, contact us!

-Every software application has basic set of costs for operations.
+Every software application has a basic set of costs for operations.
 We often think of this as what it takes to keep the lights on.
 In the case of gas-powered cars, it’s the cost of the gas, insurance, etc. In software applications this includes things like your hosting infrastructure, licensing for any third-party components, DevOps, pipelines, etc. These regular occurring costs should be identified for your core software platform(s) needed to keep your business running smoothly and included in your budget planning.

 Not sure how to budget for this?
 Start by identifying your current expenses of the past year, which should serve as a good starting point.
 Then consider expectations for potential growth in usage of your platform along with potential storage growth from resulting transactional data accumulation.
 Oftentimes conversations with business leaders who depend upon the software application the most are insightful.
 What are their budget forecasts for the coming year?
 If their forecasts call for business unit growth, use these projections to forecast potential growth in your baseline operations expenses in the coming year.